-Around this time in 1822 George Forman, a young man from nearby Prestonpans saw an opportunity and purchased a piece of land at the eastern edge of the Links; on this land the shrewd Mr Forman built this public house.
-At the time there was little or no housing in this part of Musselburgh, George intended to make his living providing refreshments to those enjoying the Links.
+Around this time in 1822 George Forman, a young man from nearby Prestonpans, saw an opportunity and purchased a piece of land at the eastern edge of the Links; on this land the shrewd Mr Forman built this public house.
+At the time, there was little or no housing in this part of Musselburgh, George intended to make his living providing refreshments to those enjoying the Links.
 His business instinct proved to be sound and his Inn thrived, becoming a popular haunt of the gentleman golfer, caddy and the professional of the day and famous for the window through which it served the needs of those using the Links.

-In 1826 George married Marion Bowman and it is this Mrs Forman from which the pub eventually took its name.
+In 1826, George married Marion Bowman and it is this Mrs Forman from which the pub eventually took its name.
 The 1841 census shows that after fifteen years of marriage the Forman's had eight children, four boys and four girls; the youngest being one year old and the eldest fourteen.
-Sadly just two years later in 1843 aged 41 George died and for the next forty years the widowed Marion ran the pub with the help of her family.
-It is at this point the people of Musselburgh would have started to call the Inn Mrs Forman's; before George's death it probably would have been known simply as Forman's.
+Sadly, just two years later in 1843 aged 41 George died and for the next forty years the widowed Marion ran the pub with the help of her family.
+It is at this point the people of Musselburgh would have started to call the Inn Mrs Forman's; before George's death, it probably would have been known simply as Forman's.

-In the book Reminiscences of the Old Bruntsfield Links Golf Club 1866 to 1874, the author George Lorimer, founder of the Caledonian Brewery in Edinburgh recalls one of his regular trips to Musselburgh Links, giving us an amusing insight to this Inn and its Landlady in the mid 1800s; he writes:
+In the book Reminiscences of the Old Bruntsfield Links Golf Club 1866 to 1874, the author George Lorimer, founder of the Caledonian Brewery in Edinburgh recalls one of his regular trips to Musselburgh Links, giving us an amusing insight to this Inn and its Landlady in the mid-1800s; he writes:

 There was no clubhouse then at Musselburgh, most of us renting boxes from John Gourlay, at that time tenant of the grandstand.
-Any refreshments we required we got at Mrs. Forman's at the east end of the links.
-A very worthy woman was Mrs. Forman, and a great favourite.
-There was no fault to be found either with her whisky or her bottled beer and stout any more than with her bread and cheese, while the freshness of her eggs was the subject of universal encomium.
+Any refreshments we required we got at Mrs Forman's at the east end of the Links.
+A very worthy woman was Mrs Forman, and a great favourite.
+There was no fault to be found with either her whisky or her bottled beer and stout any more than with her bread and cheese, while the freshness of her eggs was the subject of universal encomium.

 Apropos of this, an amusing story was told to three of us by the late Sir David Wedderburn; we had taken him in to make up a match, he happening to be alone when lunching in her house one day.